CQTS/introduction-to-cubical/INSTALLING_AGDA.md

 Depending on how you installed Agda, you may need to tell VSCode where the `agda` executable is located.
 This is under `Preferences > Extensions` and then the `Agda Mode > Connection: Agda Path` option.

+You will want to go `File -> Preferences -> Settings -> Text Editor -> Suggestions`, and disable `Inline Suggest`.
+This feature will give suggested snippets of code as you type, unfortunately, for Agda these snippets are generally confusing and wrong.

 # Installing Emacs on Mac